 We will not go into them now.

-Step 6: How to hire employees for a new Business?
+How do hire employees for a new Business?

 How does a small business or a startup like yours get good employees?

-Every time you post a job on a job portal; you do get a strong response.
+Every time you post a job on a job portal, you get a strong response.

 However, there is a challenge that no small business or startup wants to address.